oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ###### ##subsubsubsubsubsec Expand Option `$levels`

-The `$levels`[ ]{style="font-family:\"Calibri\",sans-serif"}expand
-option can be used to specify the number of levels of recursion for a hierarchy in which the related entity type is the same as, or can be cast to, the source entity type.
+The `$levels` expand option can be used to specify the number of levels of recursion for a hierarchy in which the related entity type is the same as, or can be cast to, the source entity type.
 A `$levels` option with a value of 1 specifies a single expand with no recursion.
 The same expand options are applied at each level of the hierarchy.

 Services MAY support the symbolic value `max` in addition to numeric values.
 In that case they MUST solve circular dependencies by injecting